nathants/posts/003_refactoring_common_distributed_data_patterns_into_s4/readme.md

 [s3](https://aws.amazon.com/s3/) is a pinnacle of modern engineering. it scales automatically, is comically durable, quite available, and significantly cheaper than [ebs](https://aws.amazon.com/ebs/). in it's [standard](https://aws.amazon.com/s3/storage-classes/#General_purpose) storage class it replicates across availability zones without bandwidth charges. within the same region, bandwidth between ec2 and s3 is free.

-we want to use s3 for durability and scalability. we also want simple distributed data pipelines like we imagined above. so let's spin up a system to compliment s3. we'll call it  [s4](https://github.com/nathants/s4).
+we want to use s3 for durability and scalability. we also want simple distributed compute like we imagined above. let's spin up a system to compliment s3. we'll call it  [s4](https://github.com/nathants/s4).

-for a moment, let's think about scope reduction and what we don't want it to do.
+for a moment, let's think about scope reduction and what we don't want.
 - we don't want it to be highly durable or available, because we already have s3 for that.
 - we don't want it to use complicated failure handling, because we can retry idempotent commands on immutable data.
 - we don't want it to handle security or authentication, because those can be network level concerns.
-- we don't want it to allow updates to data unless explicitly deleted first, because immutability is a simplifying constraint.
+- we don't want it to allow updates to data unless explicitly deleted, because immutability is a simplifying constraint.

 this narrower scope means the system is easier to [use](https://github.com/nathants/s4#api), has [simpler implementation](https://github.com/nathants/s4/tree/master/s4), and is more likely to be [correct](https://github.com/nathants/s4/tree/master/tests).